SlashyIsTaken/shyMenu/README.md

 /goto <id> | Go to a player <br>
 /goback | Go back to your original coords <br>
 /heal <id> | Heals a player, or heals yourself if <id> is left empty <br>
+/kill <id> | Kills a player.
 /noclip | Toggles Noclip on/off.
 Doesnt feature scaleforms.
 Controls are configurable in client.lua <br>
 /revive <id> | Revives a player, or yourself if <id> is left empty <br>
 /staffonline | Shows the amount of staff players are on duty <br>
 /tpm | Teleport to coords. <br>

+ADDED 25/11/22: <br>
+/bekijkinv <id> (showinv) | Shows the ESX inventory from the specified player via a menu default list.
+Click on an item to void it.
+/a <message> | Admin chat.
+Messages are broadcasted to all admins currently in service.
+/sqlban, /sqlunban, and it's search parameters.
+Too lazy to document all the commands, they can be found within server.lua.

+Dependencies:
+es_extended
+mySQL
+okokNotify (able to change to your own if you'd like.)

 Foot note: Feel free to alter or modify this script.